 A Guide To The No-Closing-Cost Refinance

-This article will take a look at the true cost of a no-closing-cost refi, explain closing costs and fees, and then discuss why you'd want to choose a no-closing-cost refinance for your home.
+This article will take a look at the true cost of a no-closing-cost refi, explain closing costs and fees, and then discuss why you'd want to choose a no-closing-cost refinance.

 What Is A No-Closing-Cost Refinance?

-A no-closing-cost refinance is a refinancing option where you don’t have to pay closing costs when you get a new loan.
+A no-closing-cost refinance does not require you to pay closing costs when you get a new loan.
 But just because there are no upfront costs doesn’t mean that your mortgage lender foots the bill for free.
 No-closing-cost refinances don’t eliminate a borrower’s expenses – they only move them into your principal or exchange them for a higher interest rate.
-Even so, this still means that it is possible to refinance without closing costs paid out of pocket.
+Even so, this still means that it’s possible to refinance without closing costs paid out of pocket.

 How Do No-Closing-Cost Refinances Work?